-There is a wide variety of trips and visits on offer at Saint Gregory’s which, in normal circumstances at Key Stage 3, will include:
+There is a wide variety of trips and visits on offer at Saint Gregory’s in Key Stage 3, including:

 This can change from year to year but, we hope, allows for a broad range of opportunities that allow students to have fun, develop new skills or deepen their subject knowledge.

 This is a question that we get asked an awful lot!
 This is how one student describes it:

 “The food at Saint Gregory’s is absolutely amazing.
 There’s so much to chose from and everything is sooooo yummy!”